Using Your Loot Cave Co Cookie Cutters

 I'm sure your next question is "Well how do I make my cookies perfect?”
 We’re here to help with that!

-Baking perfect cookies is easy, all you need is a good recipe, some tips, and some time.
-First Lets start with the recipe, this is one we have been using for years to get wonderful shortbread cookies.
+Baking beautiful cookies is easy, all you need is a good recipe, some tips, and some time.
+We have you covered with those first two, first Lets start with the recipe, this is one we have been using for years to get tasty shortbread cookies.
 They keep their edges well, make wonderful detail, and are perfect for icing!

 - 2 sticks (1 cup) chilled butter

 - 1 cup granulated sugar

 - Preheat the oven to 375 degrees, and line baking sheet with waxed parchment paper (this make a mess free nonstick bake)

 - Cream the butter and sugar, just until smooth and combined.
 Mix in the eggs until incorporated.
 Add your vanilla extract and paste.

 - Mix up all your dry ingredients (flour, cornstarch, and salt)